cascafico/adiffq/README.md

 - sends alert to telegram channel

 # monitor_tg.sh
-The script aims to monitor daily changes in an Openstreetmap area and report them at the end of the day via telegran channel, hence it shuold be run after midnight.
+The script aims to monitor daily changes in an Openstreetmap area and report them at the end of the day via telegram channel, hence it should be run after midnight.
+You can choose area by areacode id and customize which OSM elements are to be monitored.
+The example script performs a recursive query, so querying a relation implies monitor all its members (ways and nodes).
 To set running time, refer to crontab.
-You can choose area by areacode id and customize which OSM elements are to be queried.

 - generates an Openstreetmap changeset list involving daily changes based on overpass-turbo query
 - builds list of achavi links to involved changesets